ansible/django-ansible-base/docs/lib/views.md

 ## Changing the parent view

-All views in django-ansible-base actually inherit from a class called `ansible_base.lib.utils.views.AnsibleBaseDjanoAppApiView` which inherits, by default from `AnsibleBaseView`.
+All views in django-ansible-base actually inherit from a class called `ansible_base.lib.utils.views.django_app_api.AnsibleBaseDjangoAppApiView` which inherits, by default from `AnsibleBaseView`.

 However, if you already have an existing parent view with additional features you can override the view that `AnsibleBaseDjangoAppApiView` inherits from by setting the django setting `ANSIBLE_BASE_CUSTOM_VIEW_PARENT`.